Hermann Engelhard: Career

 Engelhard finished second behind Douglas Lowe in the 880 yards event at the British 1928 AAA Championships.

 Shortly afterwards he represented Germany at the 1928 Olympic Games in Amsterdam, Netherlands, where he won a bronze medal in the 800 meters.
 He also helped the German team of Otto Neumann, Harry Werner Storz and Richard Krebs to win the silver medal in the 4 × 400 m relay.

 After retiring from competitions Engelhard worked as an athletics coach in Württemberg and Hessen, along with his wife.
 He wrote books Leistungsschulung des Mittelstrecklers (How to coach middle distance runners, 1937) and Der Mittelstreckenlauf (Middle distance running, 1950).

 Family

 Engelhard's brother Richard was an elite long-distance runner in the 1920s.
-In 1932 Engelhard married Ruth Becker, a German runner who set three world records in the 80 m hurdles and 4 × 200 m relay.
+In 1932 Engelhard married Ruth Engelhard, a German runner who set three world records in the 80 m hurdles and 4 × 200 m relay.
 Their son Bernd and daughter Petra also became short to middle-distance runners.